-Authors: VV Kytina (University of Kuala Lumpur, Malaysia)
+Authors: Victoria, Kytina (University of Kuala Lumpur, Malaysia)

 The aim of the article is to describe international experience of teacher’s development to teach general subjects in a foreign language with the use of Content and Language Integrated Learning methodology (CLIL), to characterize the basic principles of CLIL and to justify the expediency of its use in teaching; to describe the educational trajectories used in the education system of the countries using CLIL approach, to analyze existing problems and to formulate methodological recommendations.

 – a systematic approach to the formation of ideas about the phenomenon of CLIL

 – theoretical analysis of scientific literature and electronic educational resources on the theory and practice of teaching with the use of CLIL